lavantien/order-demo/README.md

 ## Philosophy and Architecture

-- **Adaptive Minimalist**: *We always keep it as simple as possible, but with a highly decouple structure we ensure high adaptivity and extensibility, on top of that minimal solid head start.
+- **Adaptive Minimalist**: *I always keep it as simple as possible, but with a highly decoupled structure we ensure high adaptivity and extensibility, on top of that minimal solid head start.
 Things are implement only when they're absolutely needed*

 ## Usage